cssbristol/cssbristol.co.uk/_tutorials/ssh.md

 To do this we:
 - Generate a SSH key pair
 - Upload the public key to the university systems
-- Set up a configuration file to make our lives easy
+- Set up a configuration file to make our lives easier

 ### Generate SSH key pair
 At the time of writing, only *RSA keys* are supported.